00

 Why do eCommerce Chargebacks Happen?

 eCommerce chargebacks happen for various reasons.
 It might be that someone used a stolen card to make a transaction, there are significant issues with the order fulfillment or return processes, or customers couldn’t get the help they needed on time.
-Some eCommerce chargebacks are also a result of merchant errors such as double billing.
+Some eCommerce chargebacks are also a result of merchant errors, such as double billing.
+Here are some stats on chargeback reasons:

 • 30% - the number of chargebacks that result from transactions made with a stolen card.